Course Majors & Minors

 It is expected that these essays will demonstrate initiative in engaging with problems and texts and that they will develop lines of argumentation beyond what is normally expected of course or seminar papers.
 Conversation among students who are preparing these essays is encouraged, but each student must produce an independent, original essay.
 After completing these essays, each course major will be examined orally on both essays by two members of the department.

 Students may complete a minor in philosophy by earning any 5 credits in philosophy courses.
+There is no distribution requirement for the minor.

 Student wishing to add a major or minor in Philosophy must do so by the end of the add/drop period of the Fall term of the senior year.